algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

 The player dies when touching one of the ghosts.

 A ghost can be eaten by the player when the game is in fright mode.

 If a ghost gets eaten, he goes back to the center of the Maze.

 At higher difficulties, ghosts get faster

-The ghosts have three behaviors:<br><br>
+The ghosts have three behaviors:

 - Scater : The ghosts are going for a corner of the Maze.
 - Chase : Each ghost has a different chase behavior, but the idea is to hunt down the player.
 - Frightened : The ghosts are running away from the player with random movement.
 This only activates when the game is in Fright Mode when the player eats a Super Gum.

 The Ghosts cycle between Scater and Chase.
 At higher levels, ghosts spend more time in Chase mode.